Mohegan Sun: Opening and early years (1996–2000)

 Construction of the casino and resort began following the Mohegan Tribe’s federal recognition and the formation of the Mohegan Tribal Gaming Authority (MTGA).
 Development was overseen by Trading Cove Associates (TCA), which managed the project on behalf of the tribe.
 The resort officially opened to the public on October 12, 1996.

-The initial property included approximately 170,000 square feet of gambling space, featuring slot machines, table games, and a race book.
+The initial property included approximately 170,000 square feet of gaming space, featuring slot machines, table games, and a race book.
 It also offered multiple dining venues, a hotel, retail shops, and entertainment areas, including the 10,000-seat Mohegan Sun Arena, which would later become the home venue for the Connecticut Sun of the Women's National Basketball Association (WNBA).

 The partnership between the Mohegan Tribe and Trading Cove Associates continued after the resort's opening.
 However, in 2000, control of the property was fully transferred to the tribe.
 As part of the transition agreement, Trading Cove Associates continued to receive 5% of the gross revenue generated by Mohegan Sun through 2014.

 During its first few years of operation, Mohegan Sun established itself as a major tourist destination in the Northeast.
 Its location, near other regional attractions and along the Interstate 95 corridor, helped attract millions of visitors annually.
 The success of the property played a central role in strengthening the economic position of the Mohegan Tribe and laid the foundation for future expansions.

 Expansion and renovation

-Following the success of its initial years, Mohegan Sun undertook a series of expansions and renovations to enhance its offerings and accommodate growing visitor demand: in the early 2000s, the property was renovated to include additional gambling space, expanded retail and dining options, and upgraded hotel accommodations.
+Following the success of its initial years, Mohegan Sun undertook a series of expansions and renovations to enhance its offerings and accommodate growing visitor demand: in the early 2000s, the property was renovated to include additional gaming space, expanded retail and dining options, and upgraded hotel accommodations.

 In November 2006, the Mohegan Tribe announced a major $740 million expansion plan called "Project Horizon."
 The project was to be completed in phases and originally scheduled for full completion in 2010.
 It included the construction of a second hotel tower, a new 42-table poker room, and a third casino called Casino of the Wind.
 The new casino, which opened in August 2008, featured 650 slot machines and 28 table games.

-However, due to the effects of the Great Recession and declining regional gambling revenue, Project Horizon was suspended in September 2008 before its full scope could be realized.
+However, due to the effects of the Great Recession and declining regional gaming revenue, Project Horizon was suspended in September 2008 before its full scope could be realized.
 The Mohegan Tribal Gaming Authority later recorded a $58.1 million impairment charge related to the halted expansion, and Project Horizon was formally terminated in the years that followed.

 Despite the setback, Mohegan Sun continued to expand.
 In 2013, plans were announced for a 200,000-square-foot “Downtown District” adjacent to the resort, intended to feature a New England-themed food hall, a 14-screen movie theater, boutique retail shops, and a bowling-and-dining venue.
 Although widely reported, construction on this project was never completed.